 How Would You Make this Cabin Yours?

 Besides what you already liked best about this small house in the trees what would you change or add to make it better for you?
-Obviously for me I would use it as a full time cabin so I’d add a kitchen and bathroom.
-I’d have my bedroom upstairs with direct access to one of the balconies and I’d use the rest of the space for the living area, kitchen and bathroom.
+I would use it as a full-time cabin so I’d add a kitchen and a bathroom.
+I’d have my bedroom upstairs with direct access to one of the balconies and I’d use the rest of the space for the living area, kitchen, and bathroom.
 The only other thing I’d like to squeeze in there is an area to write in.
 But I’d probably just do that from the balcony. 🙂

 How about you?
 What do you like best about this design and what would you change to make it better for you?